This article applies to: ✔️ .NET Core 2.x SDK and later versions

 dotnet msbuild command allows access to a fully functional MSBuild.

-The command has the exact same capabilities as the existing MSBuild command-line client for SDK-style project only.
+The command has the exact same capabilities as the existing MSBuild command-line client for SDK-style projects only.
 The options are all the same.
-For more information about the available options, see the MSBuild Command-Line Reference.
+For more information about the available options, see the MSBuild command-line reference.